fabien-roy/glo-2005-sportsapp/CONTRIBUTING.md

 We use trunk based development with `master` as a main branch.
 Every PR adding a feature to the application or solving a bug must be merged into `master`.

 For each issue, there must be at least one PR (more PRs could be added if the issue is reopened).
 This PR must build.
-Also, two reviewers must approve the PR before it is merged into `master`.
+Also, two reviewers must approve the PR before it is merged into `master`.Once it is merged, it will have to pass the CI check on master.

 To follow this trend, PR names are as following : `What is added` (ex : `Add shops views`).